qhemu/CCoL/README.md

 # CCoL

-> This is the github repo for CCoL-project.
+> This is the github repo for CCoL-project, https://qhemu.github.io/CCoL/.

 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.